 Taking Action on Artificially Inflated Importance From Web Link Spam

-When pages that are likely to be spam link have been located, under this patent, Google take action to account for the “artificially inflated importance” of those pages.
+When pages that are likely to be spam links have been located, Google takes action to account for the “artificially inflated importance” of those pages under this patent.

 As a first step, a human review or another algorithm might be used to examine whether or not those pages are used as a link spam scheme.

 If a page is determined to be link spam or a candidate link spam, the following measures might be taken:

-- Links from the page might not be considered at all in determining link importance of other pages.
+- Links from the page might not be considered to determine the link importance of other pages.

 - The impact of links from the page might be reduced in importance.

 - A predetermined penalty might be applied to the importance of links from the page.

-- The importance of the page might be reduced in a way that doesn’t rely upon links.
+- The page’s importance might be reduced in a way that doesn’t rely upon links.

-- The importance of the page might be reduced in a way that doesn’t rely upon links, while also reducing the importance of links from the page.
+- The page’s importance might be reduced in a way that doesn’t rely upon links while also reducing the importance of links from the page.

 The patent does go into depth on some of the math behind the identification of link spam in link farms and clique attacks and is worth spending time with if you want to delve deeper into how Google might use the methods described in the patent: